stacks-network/docs/_develop/zero_to_dapp_1.md

 service, or to information because of government censorship also understands how centralization impacts how people live.

-Users and businesses see DApps as valuable because they solve the the centralization problems of traditional applications.
+Users and businesses see DApps as valuable because they solve the centralization problems of traditional applications.
 The following table describes the features of traditional applications and the features of blockchain applications: